 Vegetable Korma or Mixed Vegetable Curry

-A delicious recipe for Vegetable Korma packed with mixed veggies like carrots, peas, potatoes, tomatoes, and bell peppers, in a creamy sauce of coconut, cumin, and turmeric.
-Vegan, soy-free, gluten-free and nut-free recipes.
+Creamy and fragrant, a Vegetable Korma is the stuff memorable meals are made of.
+This mixed vegetable curry is deceptively decadent and secretly healthy, packed as it is with veggies like carrots, peas, potatoes, tomatoes and bell peppers, all in a silky sauce of coconut, ginger, garlic, cumin and turmeric.
+A vegan, soy-free, gluten-free and nut-free recipe.

 Prep Time20 mins